Skip to content

 Enabling card auto-fill

 AccessCheckoutEditText is compatible with android:autofillHints.
-Providing autofillHints enables the autofill service to recognize the type of view, making it possible to enter credit card details automatically in your application.
+Providing autofillHints enables the autofill service to recognize the type of view, making it possible for your customer to enter credit card details automatically in your application.

 You can set autofill hints using the android:autofillHints attribute.
 The following example sets a "creditCardNumber" hint on an AccessCheckoutEditText: